qscat/qscat/docs/source/manual/tabs/automator.rst

 Tab: Automator
 **************

+The :guilabel:`Automator Tab` allows you to automate repetitive tasks directly from the plugin such as adding fields to the shoreline layer and baseline layer.

 .. only:: html

    .. contents::
       :local:
       :depth: 2

-The :guilabel:`Automator Tab` allows the user to automate repetitive tasks directly from the plugin such as adding fields to the shoreline layer and baseline layer.

 .. _figure_tab_automator: